 The Fellowship, designed for new teachers, recruits a new cohort annually.
 Each Fellow undergoes 15 months of intensive training, completing 18 credit hours of education pedagogy and 15 credit hours of math at our university partner as well as 500 hours of observation and teaching in DC classrooms with experienced mentors.
 Fellows collect assignments, artifacts, and projects in a portfolio to document their professional development as educators.

 MfA DC covers the cost of tuition, fees, and healthcare.
 In addition, each Fellow receives a living stipend during training and a salary supplement during the first four years of teaching (which is linked to teacher retention).
 At the end of the 15 month training, each Fellow receives an MA in Teaching in Secondary Education.
 The Fellows spend the next four years working in Washington DC Public Schools or Public Charter Schools, supported by the MfA DC staff, their mentors, and each other.

 The Master Teacher Program, designed for experienced DC teachers, is in the process of recruiting a first cohort of participants.
 The program offers participants professional development and networking opportunities, a training grant to further their education, and an annual stipend over five years.
 Master Teachers and Fellows build a vibrant community of math educators through professional development resources and events.

-MfA DC is funded by a $1.498 million grant from the National Science Foundation (NSF) and through private donations.
+MfA DC is funded by two National Science Foundation (NSF) grants and through private donations.

 Math for America DC